-High School Teachers must be able to communicate with other teachers, administrators, and parents to discuss their student's needs.
-In addition, teachers should be engage students.
+High school teachers must be able to communicate with other teachers, administrators, and parents to discuss their students' needs.
+In addition, teachers should be able to engage students.
 A good high school teacher will strive to make the curriculum relevant and interesting.
 Teachers should also be willing to explain and modify difficult concepts in terms that struggling students can understand.

 They may teach a variety of different grade levels throughout the day ranging from 9th to 12th grade.
 Their course work will need to change based on their students capabilities.
 High school teachers plan lessons, assess students, grade student's work, and prepare students for standardized testing that is required by the state.